JMah007/CityConstruction/README.md

 This project configures logging ([java.util.logging][]) so that you don't need to.
 Simply obtain logger objects with `Logger.getLogger()`, and insert logging statements where appropriate.

 [java.util.logging]: https://docs.oracle.com/en/java/javase/21/core/java-logging-overview.html

+# Criteria Discussion
+#### For my program I have implemented the strategy pattern to enforce as my programs option 2 function BuildCity where it has 3 different approaches (Uniform, Random and Central) address similar goals (get number of floors, get foundation and get material) but using slightly different algorithms.
+Each of these algorithms get their own class and implement a common interface which allows for better maintenence and cleaner code.
+New approaches can be added without modifying any original code (follows open/closed principle).
+As each approach gets its own class, this allows for the selection of different approaches at runtime phase based on the user input.

+#### A single interface "Structure" has abstract methods.
+These abstract methods are implemented in the Uniform, Random and Central classes with their own unique algorithms.
+These 3 classes can then be instantiated as type "Structure" and stored in a container and called depending on the program conditions.

+#### My program also implements a decorator pattern which allows for different "behaviours" to be added to an object during runtime.
+The object "GridSquare" is wrapped in ZoningRule objects (Heritage, Heightlimit, Contamination and FloodRisk) which describe the zoning rules of the square in the grid.
+This strategy avoids to many classes having to be being created for every possible combination of zoning rules.
+More zoning rule classes (functionality) can easily be added at any time making the code much more flexible and clean.

+#### A single interface "GridSquare"  has abstract methods to be implemented by (Swampy, Flat or Rocky).
+After the type of square is instantiated by the abstract decorator class "ZoningRules" which holds a reference to the component object which can be either another decorator component (heritage, heightlimit, contamination or floodrisk) or original component (swampy, flat or rocky).